-This year's Staff & Managers Conference will be held in Montréal, Québec on Tuesday May 23rd and Wednesday May 24th.
+This year's Staff & Managers Conference will be held in Boston, MA on Monday, May 7th and Tuesday, May 8th.

 The NASCO Staff & Managers Conference is a cooperative education and training program that is designed specifically to meet the needs of staff and managers of campus-based housing cooperatives.
 The conference serves as a collective learning forum that strives to empower campus co-op staff from across Canada and the United States.
 Conference participants share ideas through workshops, discussions, peer consultancy, and informal networking.